hfarruda/deeplearningtutorial/README.md

 # Deep Learning Tutorial

-This tutorial is part of the didactic text: Learning Deep Learning (CDT-15): (link)
+This tutorial is part of the didactic text: Learning Deep Learning ([CDT-15](link)), authored by Henrique F. de Arruda, Alexandre Benatti, César Comin, and Luciano da Fontoura Costa.

 The purpose of this tutorial is to provide simple didactic examples of deep learning architectures and problem solution.
 The codes included here are based on toy datasets, and restricted to parameters allowing short processing time.
 More sophisticated, real applications will require the parameters to be adjusted with greater care.